gymnasion/lyre/README.md

-This project c
+This project created to inspire you to learn some music, Apollo and GraphQL
-## Table of Contents
+## Link to test online you will find here